-This Master's degree in Medical Physics is a multidisciplinary two-year master's degree programme that combines high level research and teaching.
-The programme is designed for all nationalities and maximum 15 students will be accepted into the programme.
+This master's degree programme in medical physics is a multidisciplinary two-year master's degree programme that combines high-level research and teaching.
+The programme is designed for all nationalities, and a maximum of 15 students will be accepted into it.

-To apply for the programme the applicant is expected to have a three year Bachelor´s degree or equivalent university degree in an applicable field (Physics or Engineering), and very good skills in both written and spoken English.
+To apply for the programme, the applicant is expected to have a three-year bachelor´s degree or an equivalent university degree in an applicable field (physics or engineering), as well as very good skills in both written and spoken English.
 Learn more about the admission requirements.

-In the programme curriculum theory meets practice: the program includes a possibility for a clinical practicum at the Kuopio University Hospital, consisting of, e.g., quality assurance measurements, training in radiation dosage planning for cancer treatment, and getting familiar with routine tasks of a medical physicist.
-The clinical practicum can be replaced with a research practicum at one of the hig class research groups at the Department of Applied Physics at the Univeristy of Eastern Finland.
-The curriculum of the medical physics programme has been constructed in a way that in addition to compulsory courses a student has also, optional courses or study modules which can be freely included in the studies according to students´ academic interests and future plans.
+In the programme, curriculum theory meets practice: The programme includes the possibility for a clinical practicum at the Kuopio University Hospital, consisting of e.g. quality assurance measurements, training in radiation dosage planning for cancer treatment and getting familiar with the routine tasks of a medical physicist.
+The clinical practicum can be replaced with a research practicum at one of the high-class research groups at the Department of Applied Physics at the University of Eastern Finland.
+The curriculum of the medical physics programme has been constructed so that, in addition to compulsory courses, the student also has optional courses or study modules which can be freely included in the studies according to students´ academic interests and future career plans.
 Learn more about the programme curriculum.

-In addition to the training in medical physics, students will gain critical research skills necessary for post graduate studies in the field of medical physics and technology.
-Moreover, the programme serves as a launch pad for young and talented students aspiring for a career in the medical technology and diagnostics industry.
-Students who have successfully completed the programme will be awarded with Master's Degree in Medical Physics.
+In addition to the training in medical physics, students will gain critical research skills necessary for postgraduate studies in the field of medical physics and technology.
+Moreover, the programme serves as a launchpad for young and talented students seeking a career in the medical technology and diagnostics industry.
+Students who have successfully completed the programme will be awarded with a master's degree in applied physics.

 Application period will next be open 2.12.2019.